Who is ready for a fun Family Friendly Mardi Gras Party?

 Parties always mean good food and Mardi Gras takes that to another level with menu items steeped in deep traditions Louisiana style.
 Any time we invite the family over for a Low country boil, they don’t hesitate to load the car and come on!

-It’s all about the food when it comes to Mardi Gras so let’s begin with our party menu.
+It’s all about the food when it comes to Mardi Gras also known as Fat Tuesday so let’s begin with our party menu.

 Family Friendly Mardi Gras Party Menu